qgis/QGIS-Documentation/source/working/working_with_vector.rst

 If you want to create a new SpatiaLite layer, please refer to section \ref{sec:create spatialite}.

+.. _tip_spatialite_management_plugin:

-\begin{Tip}\caption{\textsc{SpatiaLite data management Plugins}}:index:`SpatiaLite!Data management`
+.. tip:: **SpatiaLite data management Plugins**

    For SpatiaLite data management you can also use several Python plugins: QSpatiaLite, SpatiaLite Manager or DB Manager.
 They can be downloaded and installed with the Plugin Installer.
-\end{Tip}

 The Vector Properties Dialog
 ============================